-This week, pet parents gear up for the inevitable under-the-bed-doggie-dive, as gala birthday celebrations on July 4th bring a barrage of Roman Candles, Comets and Screaming Banshees to the skies.
+This weekend pet parents gear up for the inevitable under-the-bed-doggie-dive, as gala birthday celebrations on July 4th bring a barrage of Roman Candles, Comets and Screaming Banshees to the skies.

 We need to remember that our best friend’s experience the world through their senses.
 Sound, sight, and smell are heightened.
 When you throw in sudden booms, flashes and the smell of gun powder, you begin to understand why more pets run away on July 4th more than any other day of the year.

 This is a big deal and we need to do what we can to help them out.
-So short of banning all firework displays –and I personally love, love, love them – what to do to ease the anxiety in our pooches?
+Fireworks displays aren’t going anywhere any time soon (save a pandemic coming and we’re STOMPING OUR FEET and screaming, “NO MORE!” to that), so here are some ways we can ease the anxiety in our pooches?

-It comes down to four key tips: desensitize, prepare, intervention, and behavior.
+It comes down to four key tips we pay attention to: desensitize, prepare, intervention, and behavior.